Pay with Credit Card:

 Continuing Education Credits

 The Technical Writing course is approved for 0.45 Rutgers CEUs, as well as the following credits from professional organizations.

 NJ Certified Public Works Managers (CPWM): 3 Technical Contact Hours

 NJ Drinking Water and Wastewater Operators: 4.5 TCHs (Approval #01-042106-30)

 NJ Health Officers and Registered Environmental Health Specialists (HO/REHS): Rutgers University, NJAES, Office of Continuing Professional Education has been approved by the New Jersey Department of Health as a provider of NJ Public Health Continuing Education Contact Hours (CEs).
-CEs are pending.
+Participants who complete this education program will be awarded 3.75 NJ Public Health Continuing Education Contact Hours (CEs).

 Course Requirements and Policies